This is the web site of: www.WatchCount.com

-With respect to ad servers: To try and bring you quality offers that are related to the theme of our site, or otherwise valuable, we have relationships with other companies – namely, Google
+With respect to ad servers: To try and bring you quality offers that are related to the theme of our site, or otherwise valuable, we have relationships with other companies – including: Google

 such as your domain type, your IP address and clickstream information.
 For further information regarding Google's policies, please consult Google's Privacy Center

 .
 You can see Google's list of approved third-party advertising companies

 if visitors make purchases on eBay after clicking through to eBay while using our site (such cookies are issued by eBay.com